ezYakaEagle442/aca-java-petclinic-mic-srv/README.md

 The Git repo URL used by Spring config is set in spring-petclinic-config-server/src/main/resources/application.yml

 If you want to know more about the Spring Boot Admin server, you might be interested in [https://github.com/codecentric/spring-boot-admin](https://github.com/codecentric/spring-boot-admin)

+<span style="color:red">For Learning purpose the App uses Key Vault to fetch secrets like the DB password but if would be even better using Passwordless Features: **[https://aka.ms/delete-passwords](https://learn.microsoft.com/en-us/azure/developer/intro/passwordless-overview)**</span>

 ## Understand the Spring Cloud Config